Azure/azure-rest-api-specs/documentation/api-scenario/how-to/QuickStart.md

 ### OAV Features

 - Very easy to use and run.
+It supports running API Scenario with ARM Dogfood/Canary/Production environments, and local environment as well.
-- Support postman collection format.
+- Support Postman collection format.
 Debug easily.
-- Request response validation. `oav` implement a powerful validation algorithm and help developer to detect service issue in the early phase.
+- Traffic schema validation and Azure API guidelines validation. `oav` implements a powerful validation algorithm and help developer to detect service issue in the early phase.
+- Generating high quality Swagger examples from API test traffic.
 - Validation result report.
 After each run API scenario, developer will get a validation report which contains detected issue in API test.
 - Integrate everywhere.
 Easily integrate with azure-pipeline, cloud-test.

+See `oav run -h` to find all available options.

 ## Create AAD app